scrapy/scrapy/docs/intro/overview.rst

 look for a link to the next page and schedule another request using the same ``parse`` method as callback.

-Here you notice one of the main advantages about Scrapy: requests are :ref:`scheduled and processed asynchronously <topics-architecture>`.
+Here you will notice one of the main advantages of Scrapy: requests are :ref:`scheduled and processed asynchronously <topics-architecture>`.
 This means that Scrapy doesn't need to wait for a request to be finished and processed, it can send another request or do other things in the meantime.
-This also means that other requests can keep going even if some request fails or an error happens while handling it.
+This also means that other requests can keep going even if a request fails or an error happens while handling it.

 While this enables you to do very fast crawls (sending multiple concurrent